-Since 2011 Deputy Executive Secretary at the Arctic Monitoring and Assessment Programme (AMAP).
+Since 2011, Deputy Executive Secretary at the Arctic Monitoring and Assessment Programme (AMAP).
 AMAP is a working group of the Arctic Council.
 Secretary of the Sustaining Arctic Observing Networks (SAON).

-Involved in organising international conferences with an Arctic Perspective, including the Polar Data Forum and the Arctic Observing Summit.
+Involved in organizing international conferences with an Arctic Perspective, including the Polar Data Forum and the Arctic Observing Summit.

 Involved in EU Horizon2020 projects (EU-PolarNet and INTERACT) and ESA’s Arctic Mission System Study as task lead.